abdulghanisheikh/GUI-Using-Swing-AbdulGhani/README.md

 #  **In this Repo!**
 <br>
-I made a LogIn GUI in Swing.
+I made a LogIn GUI Frame in Swing.